Rise & Shine Lancashire - The community mental health service for the people of the North West.

 Our Story

-In March of 2019, in his honour and over a year after his death, Rise & Shine Lancashire was created.
-Our primary aim is to provide a way for local people to get together and openly discuss the issues that my be causing them distress, including those that are particular to Lancashire.
+In March 2019, more than a year after his passing, Rise & Shine Lancashire was established in his memory.
+Our primary objective is to provide a platform for local individuals to come together and openly address the issues causing them distress, including those unique to Lancashire.

 Our Peer Support Groups

-Whether you want to come just to listen, or to be part of the conversation, there’s a warm seat and a cup of tea for you at each session.
+Whether you prefer to lend an ear or actively engage in the discussion, a welcoming seat and a cup of tea await you at every session.

 Book tickets